The Peg Trousers Tutorial

 Cutting, Pleats & Darts

 1. Start by folding your fabric in half, selvedge to selvedge.

 2. Lay out and pin (or trace) pattern pieces according to your fabric width.
 Remember, the grain line is always parallel to the selvedge.
 Cut and notch accordingly.

 3. Once you have your pieces cut out and notched, start with matching and ironing your pleats.
-Line the outer notches together while folding down the middle notch, sew a stitch down the creased folds roughly 10-15 centimetres.
+Line the outer notches together while folding down the middle notch, sew a stitch down the creased folds on the wrong side roughly 10-15 centimetres.
 (I forgot to photographed this process so the photo in place, is what the pleats should look like from the good side).

 5. Match top pocket bag with front pocket facing, good side to good side.
 Stitch pocket in place with a 1 cm seam allowance.
 Press and serge or zig-zag the raw edges.